Learn more about what Community Bonds are and the benefits to this innovative financing method.

 Why not allow your supporters to benefit financially rather than a bank?
 Community bonds allow you to align your organizational values with the way you finance your projects.

-In our experience of managing over $80 million in community bonds, we have found that having community bond investments backed by an asset increases investor confidence, and hence the success of the campaign.
+Community bond investments backed by an asset, can increase investor confidence, and hence the success of the campaign.
 In past projects that we have worked on, these assets have ranged from solar panels to buildings.